thequang-ntq/Chatbot-Summary-ntq/README.md

 ## Features

 * Advanced AI-chatbot and summarize text / audio file
-* Chat with AI: Enjoy dynamic conversations with AI Chatbot, enable voice and message chat.
+* Chat with AI: Chat with AI ChatBot, enable voice and message chat, copy and speak text.
-* Summarize: Extract key information from a **.txt, .docx, or audio (.mp3, .wav, .mp4, .m4a)** file, and ask anything about that.
+* Summarize: Extract key / main information from a **.txt, .docx, or audio (.mp3, .wav, .mp4, .m4a)** file, and ask anything about that.

 ## USER INTERFACE